tcatm/l3roamd/README.md

 VERSION - this is the version of the protocol.
 Meant to allow compatibility of multiple versions of l3roamd.
 TTL     - this is decremented whenever a multicast-packet is forwarded.
 type    - this is the packet-type, one of INTERCOM_SEEK, INTERCOM_CLAIM, INTERCOM_INFO.
-fields  - This is a bitmask that may be used to describe the content of the body.
-At the moment this is only used for INFO.
 nonce   - this is a random number that is used to identify duplicate packets and drop them.
 sender  - ipv6-address of the sender of the packet.